-Johns Hopkins is well-reputed as a very highly ranked med school and medical research institution, which means a lot of research and clinical opportunities.
-You’re sure to have access to impressive resources as the university is affiliated with one of the best teaching hospitals in the country.
+Johns Hopkins is well reputed as a very highly ranked med school and medical research institution, which means you'll have numerous research and clinical opportunities.
+You’re sure to have access to impressive resources, as the university is affiliated with one of the best teaching hospitals in the country.

-Stanford isn’t just a top-ranked college—it also hosts a top-ranked medical school.
-Special pre-med advisors are available to discuss ideas, coursework planning, long-term objectives, and options for gaining experience.
+Stanford isn’t just a top-ranked college—it also houses a top-ranked medical school.
+Special pre-med advisors are available to discuss ideas, plan your coursework, help you visualize your long-term objectives, and give you options for gaining experience in the field.

-The pre-med community at Stanford seems particularly organized and cohesive.
-The Stanford Premedical Association has a lot of information and resources available to students, all in one place.
+The pre-med community at Stanford seems especially organized and cohesive.
+The Stanford Pre-Medical Association offers lots of information and resources to students, all in one place.

-UPenn’s Perelman School of Medicine is one of the best in the country; access to this med school means tons of research opportunities.
+Penn’s Perelman School of Medicine is one of the best in the US; access to this med school means tons of research opportunities.
 But don’t just take my word for it!
-In 2013, 76% of UPenn students who applied to med school were accepted, which was well above the national average of 43% for that year.
+In 2017, 78% of Penn students who applied to med school were accepted—that's well above the national average of 43% that year.

-At Columbia, students are assigned a pre-med advisor and attend informational meetings sponsored by the Premedical Committee throughout their time there.
-The university hosts a top 10 med school.
+Columbia is home to a top-15 med school.
+Here, students are assigned a pre-med advisor and attend informational meetings sponsored by the Premedical Committee.

-The NYC location means access to countless clinics and hospitals, which means many opportunities for clinical and research experience.
+Columbia's convenient NYC location guarantees easy access to countless clinics and hospitals, giving you plenty of opportunities for clinical and research experience.

-We actually have some information about med school acceptance rates for Duke undergrads - the school states that 85% of its college students get into med school, which is about twice the national average.
-This may have something to do with the fact that Duke hosts a top 10 medical school.
+We've luckily found some information about med school acceptance rates for Duke undergrads—according to Duke, 85% of its college students get into med school, which is more than twice the national average.
+This likely has partly to do with the fact that Duke hosts a top-10 medical school.

-In addition, pre-med students are also assigned an advisor to mentor them through the college and med school application process.
+In addition, pre-med students are assigned an advisor who mentors them through the college and med school application processes.

-You may have noticed that all the schools on the list so far have been private, but not the University of Washington.
-UW is one of the best public med schools when it comes to both research and primary care, and pre-med students benefit from these resources.
+You might have noticed that all the schools on the list so far have been private schools.
+But not the University of Washington!
+UW is one of the best public med schools in terms of research and primary care, and pre-med students benefit significantly from these resources.

-Pre-health advisors help students with academic and vocational concerns (e.g. picking classes, job shadowing, research, volunteering) with both individual and group meetings.
+Pre-health career coaches and advisors help students with academic and vocational concerns, such as picking classes, job shadowing, research, volunteering, etc., through a combination of individual and group meetings.
 There are also many pre-med student groups, including Alpha Epsilon Delta and the Student Health Consortium.